iamnaveen8851/Book-Management-System_APP-Backend/README.md

     - userSchema.js
     - userModel.js

-### Stage 3 userRouter for the registration and login
+### Stage 3 userRouter for the registration and login & Test the api using POSTMAN
+    - routes dir
+        - userRouter.js
+           a. registration route
+           b. login route

 ## packages